+I was in kind of a tough situation to decide to keep a baby.
 I needed support and encouragement.
-I was in kind of a tough situation to decide to keep a baby.
-But when I got there, the person I met with was very encouraging and supportive of my decision.
+But when I got (to Alternatives), the person I met with was very encouraging and supportive of my decision.

-I met with Dina, and she was very friendly, and she made me feel comfortable.
-She called me periodically throughout my whole pregnancy just to check on me.
-It was so encouraging just knowing that I could do it and that whatever choices that I made, there was somebody that had my back.
+I met with Dina.
+She was friendly, and she made me feel comfortable.
+She called me periodically throughout my pregnancy just to check on me.
+It was so encouraging just knowing I could do it and that whatever choices I made, somebody had my back.

-The baby’s dad and I have been married a year now, and my daughter just turned one.
+The baby’s dad and I have been married a year now, and my daughter just turned 1.
 She’s so smart and beautiful.
 I’m not in the halfway house anymore, and I just graduated from the program at Purple Door Coffee.
-Now I’m taking an accounting class at a trade school to learn how to do bookkeeping.
+Now, I’m taking an accounting class at a trade school to learn how to do bookkeeping.

-I would tell any woman like me that no matter what she decided to do, Alternatives will walk alongside her through it.
+I would tell any woman like me no matter what she decided, Alternatives will walk alongside her.
 Because she’s not alone.
 She can be kind and compassionate to herself and grant herself grace.
 It makes everything harder when you’re hard on yourself, so you need to love yourself and be kind to yourself.